 A CH’s eligibility for a requirement is initially based on the Category, NAICS code and business size selected by the customer.
 For Category A and B, if a full-and-open request is issued, all CHs within that category are included in the eligible CH list

 A customer with a product requirement under Category A and a service requirement under Category B would need to submit two separate requests.

+NAICs code 541519 is separate from 541519e for the customer NAICS code selection

 Fair opportunity, including sole source requirements, is determined by the customer in accordance with FAR 16.507.